-I live and have worked in MEDWAY since I qualified as a primary school teacher.
+I live and have taught in MEDWAY and KENT since I qualified as a primary school teacher.

-I am an enthusiastic and committed teacher, interested in using new and innovative ways to make learning more personal and successful.
+I am an enthusiastic and committed teacher, interested in new and creative ways to make learning more personalised and successful for my students.

-I enjoy teaching 7-11 year olds, especially children who find learning more difficult.
+I love teaching and working alongside children who find learning more difficult.

-Teaching has never been just 'a job', but more a 'way of life' which has been both rewarding and frustrating.
-Rewarding, because I have had the opportunity to make a difference, and frustrating because education has often been treated like a social experiment or, even worse, a business, with too many children failing to reach their potential.
+Teaching has never been just 'a job', but more a 'way of life', which has been both rewarding and frustrating.
+Rewarding, because I have had the opportunity to make a difference, and frustrating because it saddens me to see education treated like a social experiment or, even worse, a business, with too many children failing to reach their potential.

 Private tutoring gives me the chance to do what I am good at - help learners overcome obstacles to learning and achieve greater levels of success, confidence and motivation.

-I have been teaching for nearly 30 years.
-I have been a class teacher, a Senco and a dyslexia specialist in a learning support service.
+I have been teaching for nearly 30 years with a varied career, as a class teacher, Senco and a dyslexia specialist in a peripatetic teaching service.

-I enjoy working with primary school children, especially those with dyslexia.
+I enjoy working with both primary and secondary school children, especially those with dyslexia and ASD.

 I read widely and attend courses, seminars and conferences to maintain my Continuing Professional Development (CPD).

-I have worked as a private tutor in the past and enjoy the unique relationship between tutor and child/family.
+I have worked as a private tutor in the past and enjoy the unique and positive relationship between tutor and child/family.

 My approach as a dyslexia specialist is to provide personalised, multi-sensory tuition, that is structured, cumulative, delivered in small steps, with time built in for over learning, reinforcement and revision.

-I am very patient, with a good sense of humour.
+I am very patient, with a warm personality and good sense of humour.

-I like learning to be interactive, Confidence and self esteem are equally important factors to develop alongside academic skills.
+Confidence and self esteem for my students are equally important factors to develop alongside academic skills.

-I want my pupils to enjoy what they are learning and succeed, so I am very adaptable in my teaching approach and try to involve learners in planning their lessons whenever possible.
+I want my pupils to enjoy what they are learning and to succeed, so I am adaptable in my teaching approaches.
+Lessons are interactive and involve learners in 'learning how to learn' best.

-Learning materials are tailor made to suit the interest and needs of each child, to build on their strengths and support their weaknesses.
-Where possible, we will try to see it, hear it, think about it, say it, do it, touch it, move it- and smell it and taste it, if it helps!
+Learning materials are tailored to suit the interest and needs of each child, to build on their strengths and support their weaknesses.
+Where possible, we try to see it, hear it, think about it, say it, do it, touch it and move it!

-I am very approachable and listen to parents and encourage them to be involved in their child's learning.
+I am very approachable, listen to parents and encourage them to be involved in their child's learning.
 I am happy to advise parents on activities, resources, strategies and approaches to support their child's learning, self esteem and confidence.

-I am happy to liaise with class teachers and SENCOs in your child's school.
+I am happy to liaise with class teachers and the SENCO in your child's school.